-6. (Client typically responsible for this step) Extract the data from the instance and import it into the production instance.
-The data may be recovered using the Export Functionalities available in the instance [Refer to KBA 2087990 - Data Imports & Exports: What Are the Options to Export or Extract all Our Data and Forms from the SuccessFactors Application? and be imported back to the restored instance/environment after the restore process is completed.
-This step is only done for any data that was added after the restore point which the customer wishes to keep in the instance.
+6. (The client is responsible for this step!)
+Extract the data from the instance and import it into the production instance.
+The data may be recovered using the Export Functionalities available in the instance (KBA 2087990) and be imported back to the restored instance/environment after the restore process is completed.
+Note: This step is only done for data added after the restore point which the customer wishes to keep in the instance.

 SF success factors biz x PLT platform LMS retrieve loss , KBA , LOD-SF-PLT-BKP , Backup, Database Restore & Disaster Recovery , LOD-SF-PLT , Platform Foundational Capabilities , How To